statamic/rainforest/README.md

 ### The Theme
 As long as you like the basic theme, Rainforest is very close to drop-and-go ready.
 You'll want to edit the Globals file to set your `company` name, and update the logo in `site/themes/rainforest/img/logo.png` but that's pretty much it.
 If you want to redesign everything, go right ahead.
 The `gulpfile` necessary to compile the SASS and is included.
-Do you thing!
+Do your thing!

 ### Stripe Checkout

 You can set a number of options on the Stripe Checkout form.
 These would be in `site/settings/stripe/stripe.yaml`.

-The two most notible are:
+The two most notable are:

 ```
-# The company name you'd like displayed
+# The company name you'd like to display
 name:
 # URL of an icon associated with your or your company.
 image: